Statistical Inference on Latent Space Models for Network Data: Generalization towards Dependent-Edge and Sparse Settings

-Assumptions VIII-X aim to characterize the strength of dependency among edge variables.
-Specifically, Assumptions VIII and IX restrict the dependent behavior of the score vector and Hessian matrix and are useful to establish uniform consistency results, whereas Assumption X limits the order of residual term, $R(\hat \phi, \phi^*)$, in Equation \eqref{eq:first_order_condition} and hence leads to the asymptotic distribution results under the edge-dependent setting.
+Assumptions VII-IX aim to characterize the strength of dependency among edge variables.
+Specifically, Assumptions VII and VIII restrict the dependent behavior of the score vector and Hessian matrix and are useful to establish uniform consistency results, whereas Assumption IX limits the order of residual term, $R(\hat \phi, \phi^*)$, in Equation \eqref{eq:first_order_condition} and hence leads to the asymptotic distribution results under the dependent-edge setting. {Assumption X assumes the asymptotic normality of a finite collection of subvectors of $S(\phi^*)$.
+It resembles common low-dimensional score convergence assumptions in the factor analysis literature \citep{bai2003inferential,wang2022maximum}, which serve to characterize score convergence with additional dependence without specifying the exact distribution form of that dependence.}

-Compared to the setup in Section \ref{sec:bounded_case}, all three assumptions are satisfied when the edge variables are independent (Assumption I).
-These assumptions also hold when the edge variables are weakly correlated, such as introduced by decaying-product correlation structure or by additional sparse latent position dimension that is not estimated.
-In simulation studies, we consider specific dependent data settings to study the corresponding correlation settings aforementioned.
-We refer to Section \ref{sec:simulation} for more details.

-We summarize the main theorems as follows. \begin{theorem}[Uniform and Average Consistency] Under Assumptions II-VI and VIII-IX, we have